AlexisEnglebert/image-processing-and-computer-vision-project/PytorchFramework_withDataSet/README.md

 ## Running the proxy task (MAE)

-The `main_proxy.py` script handles the training of the Masked Autoencoder and the subsequent clustering analysis.
+The `main_proxy.py` script handles the training of the Masked Autoencoder.

 ### Basic usage